Dhghomon/easy_rust/README.md

 ## Enums

 An `enum` is short for enumerations.
-They look similar to a struct, but are different.
+They look very similar to a struct, but are different.
 Here is the difference:

-- Use a struct when you want one thing AND another thing.
+- Use a `struct` when you want one thing **AND** another thing.
-- Use an enum when you want one thing OR another thing.
+- Use an `enum` when you want one thing **OR** another thing.

 So structs are for **many things** together, while enums are for **many choices** together.